What is Poe? Introducing an app that lets you easily create AI chatbots on your smartphone

 The topic is about the advantages and disadvantages of operating a cloud server and an on-premise server

-Of course, you shouldn't take everything he says at face value, but he did explain things in a way that made sense.
+Of course, you shouldn't take everything they say at face value, but they did give me a logical and coherent explanation.

-This time I used a free bot to output the data, but if you use the paid version, it will use headings to make it easier to read and will summarize the content in a much easier-to-understand way.
+This time, I used a bot that's available for free to generate the output, but the paid version makes it easier to read by adding headings and summarizing the content in a much clearer way.

-(I tried writing a novel with it, and the content, length, and level of development of the Japanese story were different between the free and paid versions.
-If you're interested, please give it a try.)
+(I tried having it write a short story, and the level of Japanese, content, length, and plot development was different between the free and paid versions.
+If you're interested, please give it a try!)

 This bot doesn't feel cold like other bots, so why not create your favorite bot and use it actively?